If you have additional questions that aren’t answered on our website, please contact us.

 When do I have to decide if I am going to make an adoption plan?

 The earlier you consider adoption, the more time you have to work through the process.
-However, you cannot sign any legal paperwork regarding your adoption until 24 hours after you give birth to your baby.
-At that point the State of Georgia gives you 10 days during which you can change your mind.
+However, in Georgia you must wait at least 24 hours after you give birth to your baby before signing any legal paperwork.
+At that point the State of Georgia gives you 4 days during which you can change your mind.

 Is there a fee for me to meet with you?